Bacon-Fixation/Bacon-Fixation/README.md

 - 👯 I collaborate on [Master-Bot](https://github.com/galnir/Master-Bot)

-- 👨‍💻 All of my projects are available at [https://github.com/Bacon-Fixation](https://github.com/Bacon-Fixation)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/Bacon-Fixation)

 - 📫 How to reach me **baconfixation@baconshelper.com**